ashbelr94/tuumBankDemoProject/README.md

    3. Find All Transaction By Account Id: http://localhost:4000/api/v1/transaction/getTransactionsByAccountId?accountId=<REPLACE ACCOUNT ID HERE>
    4. Delete All Transaction By Account Id: http://localhost:4000/api/v1/transaction/deleteTransactionByAccountId?accountId=<REPLACE ACCOUNT ID HERE>

+## RabbitMq:
+    Rabbit Mq runs on port 15672.
+    Use this Endpoint to access RabbitMq http://localhost:15672/
+        Username: guest
+        password: guest

 ## I have optionally tried using reactive programming on certain api's which may be incorrect cause reactive should be in a nonblocking way need sometime to work on this.